nrbjerg/HN/README.md

-# dml
+# TM
-A haskell library for doing discrete mathematics
+A QR code alternative.